ArnavMahajan01/RaftLabs-CRUD/README.md

 The above API are using `jsonwebtoken` package for basic authentication to manage access

-### Framework Used
+### Framework/Environment Used

-Here are the major framwords which were used in the project
+Here are the major framworks/environment which were used in the project

 - [Nodejs](https://nodejs.org/en/)
 - [NPM package Manager](https://www.npmjs.com/)